How the myth about opioids and chronic pain affects people living with HIV

 Merlin, J. S. and colleagues.
 Brief Report: The Association of Chronic Pain and Long-Term Opioid Therapy With HIV Treatment Outcomes.
 JAIDS, September, 2017.

-San Francisco Health Network provides a list of resources for people living with chronic pain, including an online map-based tool to identify alternative and complementary pain management services, a list of low-cost integrative medicine for chronic pain, and a personal care plan for chronic pain.
+San Francisco Health Network provides a list of resources for people living with chronic pain, a list of low-cost integrative medicine for chronic pain.
 Zuckerberg San Francisco General Hospital offers consultations and pain management services.